histed/DC-area-coronavirus-tracking/200415-MH-HG-Covidtracking-v3.md

 <!-- #region -->
 # Load covidtracking data and make some plots

+- v3: MH lots of refactoring, added lowess bootstrap; went to v3 to avoid conflicts with Hannah midwest cahnges
 - v2: MH refactor code from the doubling time plots